 Find a Wine Package to book your accommodations and wine tour together and save.

 During your winter holiday in Penticton, be sure to take some time to check out the rest of our amazing food and beverage industry, on top of the many amazing wineries, including local restaurants and pubs, or farm to table options.
 You can find an extensive list of winter dining options with our Dining Guide for Winter in Penticton.

 While we may be known for our wine, you’ll also find a dynamic craft beer scene with 7 (soon to be 8) local breweries, along the Penticton Ale Trail.
 You’ll not only find a wide selection of local craft beers, but delicious options for dining, with Mexican inspired cuisine at Neighbourhood Brewing, tapas style food choices from Cannery Brewing, classic homemade pub style food at Barley Mill Brew Pub, and a unique pizza menu at Bad Tattoo Brewing.

 Learn more about our culinary community with Daily Special, and follow the culinary trail of the locals where the reward is bound to be tasty.

 New Outdoor Public Skating Rink

 Work up an appetite before picking a spot for lunch, with some skating at the new Outdoor Public Skating Rink in downtown Penticton.
-The planned opening date is January 14, 2022, and will be an accessible rink, being free of charge to use, and with free access to adults’ and kids’ helmets, skates and frames for those that don’t have their own equipment.
-This rink will be able to operate in temperatures up to 10°C so you can still enjoy a skate on a warmer Winter day.
+The planned opening date is February 2022, and will be an accessible rink, being free of charge to use, and with free access to adults’ and kids’ helmets, skates and frames for those that don’t have their own equipment.
+This rink will be able to operate in temperatures up to 10°C so you can still enjoy a skate on a warmer winter day.
 It’s also in a central location to stop in for a local bite to eat at a downtown eatery after you’ve had your fill of skating, or even as a starting point for a local art gallery tour to follow.